You've heard of varicose veins — those swollen veins that sometimes show

 In all guys, a structure called the spermatic cord (which contains arteries,

 veins, nerves, and tubes) provides a connection and circulates blood to and from the testicles.
-Veins carry the
+Veins

 But sometimes these valves can fail.
 When this happens, some of the blood can flow